C3nE3s/calinennis.dev/src/pages/writing/the-why-of-my-site.md

 ---
 createdAt: 2022-02-01T15:30:21.000+00:00
 tags: []
-layout: '../../layouts/PostLayout.astro'
+layout: "../../layouts/PostLayout.astro"
-hidden: false
+hidden: true
 title: The Why of My Site
 subtitle: The ideas and choices that went into my personal site creation
 description: The choices I made when creating my personal site and why

 ---
 After 8 years in web development, I finally decided to create a little website for myself.
 I never stopped and took the time to carve out a little corner of the web, but now that I have, I wish I had done so earlier.
 I had a lot of fun creating this site, so I figured it beneficial to share about the process.

 ### Motivation